 Family Law Domestic Partnership

-Family Law – Domestic Partnership
+Family Law Domestic Partnership Attorney in Florida

 The state of Florida does not grant domestic partnerships, or common-law marriages formed after 1968, the same status and rights of a legally married couple.